AFL Queensland: Grogan Medal

 The Grogan Medal is awarded to the best and fairest in home and away rounds of each season's competition.

 A best and fairest for the league has been awarded since 1946 however before it became a medal in 1947 and 1948 it was a trophy donated by Col Loel and Mick Byles known as the "Col Loel-Mick Byles" trophy.
 It was awarded to Kedron's Erwin Dornau in 1947, and Coorparoo's T. Calder in 1948 before being replaced by the Grogan Medal in 1949.

 Queensland Team of the 20th Century

 On 16 June 2003, the Queensland Team of the 20th Century was announced at a gala function staged by AFLQ at the Brisbane Convention Centre.

-The Team of the 20th Century is selected from the best home-grown talent and read as follows :
+The Team of the 20th Century is selected from the best home-grown talent and read as follows History Item:

 Coach of the Century: Norm Dare.

 Umpire of the Century: Tom McArthur.